pasupulaphani/silverbars/README.md

 2. Price per kg can be only a positive number
 3. Anyone can cancel an order.

+### IMPLEMENTATION
+- Built using typescript as it could help in building robust app for large JS apps.
+- Modules are abstracted to provide separation of concern.
+This will help us with extensibility and reusability.

 ### USAGE

 ###### Install